veedahv/github-pages-with-jekyll/_posts/2021-04-09-my-first-blog-post.md

+title: "My Frontend Journey"
+date: 2021-04-09

 Hi!
 My name is Victoria Akpan.
 I am frontend web developer.
 In this blog, I would be talking about my journey through tech an my experience.